Dpoetess/Tiroablanco/README.md

 ## Roadmap

-- [] **Increasing Difficulty Levels::** Introduces progressively harder levels to challenge the player.
+- **Increasing Difficulty Levels:** Introduces progressively harder levels to challenge the player.

 ## Authors and acknowledgement